tekadesukant/Apache-Tomcat-QuickSet/README.md

 Our scripts support the following environments on AWS:

 - **Ubuntu & Amazon Linux**:
-  - `apache-tomcat.sh`: Installs Tomcat on both Platforms Amazon Linux and Ubuntu.
+  - `apache-tomcat.sh`: Compatible to Installs Tomcat on both Platforms Amazon Linux and Ubuntu.
 - **Amazon Linux**:
   - `amazonlinux-tomcat.sh`: Installs Tomcat on an Amazon Linux 2 AMI (HVM).
 - **Ubuntu**: